-We have correlated some statements made by both SAP consultants and SAP vendors that show a pattern to another historical antecedent through recent research.
+We have correlated some statements made by SAP consultants and vendors that show a pattern to another historical antecedent through recent research.

 “Everybody had to praise Stalin, all the time.
 Newspapers credited him with every success.
 Poets thanked him for bringing the harvest.
 People leaped to their feet to applaud every time his name was mentioned.
 His picture was everywhere parents taught their children to love Stalin more than themselves.
 They dared not do anything else.” – BBC

-To anyone who has listened to declarations of how “innovative” SAP is, this should sound familiar.
-SAP is credited with many things that it has never done and values it never embodied, not only by its marketing department but also by outside entities.
+SAP is credited with many things it has never done and values it never embodied, not only by its marketing department but also by outside entities.

 This is not because it is true but because of the following reasons:

 - The entity is either paid by SAP (as in ComputerWeekly, Forbes, etc..)

 - Because the entity made a great deal of money from SAP (Deloitte, Accenture, independent SAP consultants)

-- Because the entity fears SAP (and or has some partnership agreement with SAP).
+- Because the entity fears SAP (or has some partnership agreement with SAP).

 I could provide many examples, but many platitudes commonly offered about SAP are false.
 They are regularly repeated by people who have never researched them and repeat things they heard from someplace.
-If we look at SAP consultancies, they not only repeat false platitudes about SAP to their clients, but they actively try to keep indirect access as quiet as possible.
+If we look at SAP consultancies, they not only repeat false platitudes about SAP to their clients but also actively try to keep indirect access as quiet as possible.

 Hiding Indirect Access Issues from Customers

 Talking about indirect access is bad for their business, and their business is billing hours for SAP consultants at the highest possible margins.

-People who do not have the time to engage in research projects and do not study these statements in detail are quite likely to assume that these statements must be true since there appears to be a consensus.
+People who do not have the time to engage in research projects and do not study these statements in detail are likely to assume that these statements must be true since there appears to be a consensus.
 And that, of course, is the point.